Our Hill House Nickel Gap Wall Paneling (Design, Products, + DIY Tips)

 Is Wall Paneling Just a Trend?

-We’ve started seeing this type of paneling (with horizontal below vertical paneling) show up more and more - in design projects, catalogs, and historic renovations alike.
+We’ve started seeing this type of paneling (with horizontal below vertical paneling) show up more and more on Instagram and in home tours.
+Even the Serena and Lily catalog I just got featured walls just like these.
 But unlike trend-driven details, this feels rooted in something more lasting.
-Simple, well-proportioned wall paneling has been used in homes for generations - and when done well, it never goes out of style.
+Simple, well-proportioned wall paneling has been used in homes for generations, and when done well, it never goes out of style.

 Would We Do It Again?